devadvance/sms-backup-reader-2/README.md

 * If all characters in the SMS are English + a few extra, then it essentially stores them all as ASCII*
 * If even one of the characters in the SMS is beyond the base character set, then the entire message is stored as UTF-16*

-*Not actually ASCII or UTF-16.
+\*Not actually ASCII or UTF-16.
 There are GSM semi-equivalents.
 Of course it's not easy.

+## License

+SMS Backup Reader 2 is made available under the MIT license.
+See the LICENSE file for details.